|England at Mexico 1970|

 This would be the 22-member team I would bring to Mexico 1970. * Only 22 member team in 1970.

 GK: Gordon Banks (England/Stoke City)

-Banks was named FWA Footballer of the Year in 1972, and was named FIFA Goalkeeper of the Year on six occasions.
-He won the WC in 1966.
-He made one of the game's great saves to prevent a Pelé goal in the 1970 World Cup.
+Gordon Banks was named FWA Footballer of the Year in 1972, and was named FIFA Goalkeeper of the Year on six occasions.
+He won the World Cup in 1966.
+He also made one of the game's great saves to prevent a Pelé goal in the 1970 World Cup.
 Along with Lev Yashin, he is considered the greatest keepers of his generation.
 The prime of his club career was spent with Leicester and Stoke City.

 GK: Pat Jennings (N.Ireland/Tottenham Hotspurs)

-Considered among the greatest goalkeeper of all-time.
+Pat Jennings is considered among the greatest goalkeeper of all-time.
 The prime of his career was spent with both Tottenham Hotspurs and Arsenal.
 In 1973 the Football Writers' Association named him as its footballer of the year.
 Three years later he won PFA's version of the award – he was the first goalkeeper to receive this accolade, and to this date remains only one of two, along with Peter Shilton.
-He earned 119 caps for Northern Ireland and went to two WC Finals.
+He earned 119 caps for Northern Ireland and went to two World Cup Finals.

 Nicknamed as "the Cat", Bonetti was a legend at Chelsea.
 His finest moment came in the Final of the FA Cup in 1970 where his heroic play helped Chelsea to win the FA Cup.
 He was the FWA Player of the Year runner-up that year.
 However, he only earned 7 caps for England. his career was limited by playing with Gordon Banks at the same time.
 He was Banks' backup in the World Cup 1966.